Implementation of a simple line wrapping algorithm.

 width_blockshould have an arity of zero.
 However, this doesn't mean that the block is called only once; it is actually called before each new line (e.g. for varying line widths that don't depend on the line height; one common case is the indentation of the first line).
 This is the general case.

 However, if lines should have varying widths (e.g. for flowing text around shapes), the

-width_blockargument should be an object responding to call(line_height) where
+width_blockargument should be an object responding to call(line_like) where

-line_heightis the height of the currently layed out line.
+line_likeis a Line-like object responding to y_min, y_max and height holding the values for the currently layed out line.
 The caller is responsible for tracking the height of the already layed out lines.
 This method involves more work and is therefore slower.

 Regardless of whether varying line widths are used or not, each time a line